urg0/n11-case-study/README.md

 ## [ulasrotindaguler.com](https://www.ulasrotindaguler.com/)

 This project is a demo e-commerce Dashboard.
-The project exchanges data using a mock.
+The project exchanges data using a mock API.
 All data within the project is provided by the mock API.

 ## Setting Up the Development Environment